xem/3DShomebrew/README.md

 Note: Gateway 3DS can also play homebrews, but only in .3ds and .cia formats.
 This tutorial will focus on .3dsx homebrews, playable with Ninjhack + hbmenu.

-###Software
+###Computer setup

 Here's what you need to download and install:

 - The latest version of [DevkitPro](http://devkitpro.org).
 During setup, you can choose to install devkitARM only.
-- [Ninjhack's homebrew starter kit](http://smealum.net/ninjhax/dl/starter.zip).
-Unzip this at the root of your SD card and place the SD card in your console.
 - A C++ compatible IDE like [Netbeans](https://netbeans.org/downloads), or a code editor, like [notepad++](http://notepad-plus-plus.org).
 - A FTP client like [FileZilla](https://filezilla-project.org) or [WinSCP](http://winscp.net) to upload homebrews directly on your 3DS using wi-fi connection. (optional)
+- An image editor like [GIMP](http://www.gimp.org/), to create images for your homebrews. (optional)
 - Latest version of [Python 3.x.x](https://www.python.org), to use advanced features in your homebrews. (optional)
 - Note that [ctrulib](https://github.com/smealum/ctrulib) is automatically installed by DevkitPro, in the libctru folder.
 You can get the latest version [here](https://github.com/smealum/ctrulib/archive/master.zip). (optional)

-###Homebrew launcher (hbmenu) setup
+###3DS setup

-Follow these steps to install the hbmenu on your 3DS (this needs to be done only once):
+Follow these steps to install the homebrew launcher (hbmenu) on your 3DS (this needs to be done only once):

+- Download [Ninjhack's homebrew starter kit](http://smealum.net/ninjhax/dl/starter.zip) and unzip it at the root of your SD / microSD card.
+- Insert the SD / microSD card in your console.
 - Go on Ninjhax's website and [generate the QR code corresponding to your console's firmware](http://smealum.net/ninjhax/#qrcode). (you can find your firmware version in the "Settings" app, on the upper screen.)
 - Enable your 3DS' wi-fi connexion.
 - Start the game Cubic Ninja, choose "Create", then "QR code", and finally "Scan QR code".
-- Scan the QR Code, then follow on-screen instructions to start hbmenu.
+- Scan the QR Code, then follow on-screen instructions to enable the exploit and start hbmenu.

 The next time you turn your console on, just launch Cubic Ninja, choose "Create", then "QR code" and hbmenu will start directly.

 <img src="http://img.ctrlv.in/img/14/11/22/54709c512ae72.png" width=400>

+To uninstall Ninjhack (or install it on another console), you need to delete your save file. (go to Cubic Ninja's main menu and press L+R+X+Y)

 ###Homebrew installation

 Two files are needed for a 3DS homebrew to be playable with Ninjhack: a *.3dsx file and a *.smdh file.

-If you want to play homebrews on your console, or test your own builds easily, you can use your computer to place them in the "3ds" folder of your SD card.
+If you want to play homebrews on your console, or test your own builds easily, you can use your computer to place them in the "3ds" folder of your SD / microSD card.

 Note: you can create subfolders in your 3ds folder to organize your homebrews.